 - The MFA comprehensive examination has been passed;

-- Graduate Studies has approved the Application for Candidacy;
+- Graduate Studies has approved the Application for Candidacy; and

-- Language/skill requirement (if appropriate) is satisfied; and
+- Language/skill requirement (if appropriate) is satisfied.

-- · The student who is required to submit a manuscript to Graduate Studies must meet all dissertation requirements.
-Please refer the Graduation Checklist form.
-The dissertation must be submitted no later than 90 days after passing the dissertation defense, students must electronically submit their dissertations within ninety (90) days or by the term graduation deadline, whichever comes first.
-Manuscript formatting guidelines are available through the Preparing Your Manuscript tutorial and the Formatting Guidelines page.
+- Students who are required to submit a manuscript to Graduate Studies must meet all dissertation requirements.
+Please refer to the Graduation Checklist.
+After passing the dissertation defense, students must electronically submit their dissertations within ninety (90) days or by the term graduation deadline, whichever comes first.
+Manuscript formatting guidelines are available through Preparing Your Manuscript tutorial and the Formatting Guidelines page.

 *NOTE: Deadlines that fall on a weekend or holiday are automatically moved to the end of the next business day.